What are use classes?

-It should be noted that sometimes what are known as Article 4 Directions may take away rights to carry out development which would otherwise be allowed by the GPDO – your Planning Department should be able to advise if this applies to your area.
-Also conditions on a planning permission might take away rights to change uses under the UCO or the GPDO or to build extensions, etc under the GPDO – for instance, large stores on retail. parks sometimes have conditions on their planning permissions preventing the sale of food, so they do not adversely affect sales from nearby shopping centres.
+It should also be noted that sometimes what are known as Article 4 Directions may take away rights to carry out development which would otherwise be allowed by the GPDO – your local planning authority should be able to advise if this applies to your area.
+Also conditions on a planning permission might take away rights to change uses under the UCO or the GPDO or to build extensions, etc under the GPDO – for instance, large stores on retail parks sometimes have conditions on their planning permissions preventing the sale of food, so they do not adversely affect sales from nearby shopping centres.
 In addition, if a premises has changed use under a "prior notification" provision of the GPDO, then there may be further restrictions on subsequent changes of use.